 The degree program consists of 44 credits, distributed among the areas listed below.
 Unless otherwise noted, each course is three credits.
 All degree requirements must be completed within five (5) years from the semester date of admission as a matriculated student.

-Graduate Science Courses - 15 credits - Choose from the following: (Note: courses not listed are selected with the approval of a departmental advisor)
+Courses not listed are selected with the approval of a departmental advisor

 - CHE 501 Instrumental Methods in Chemistry

 - CHE 504 Structure and Reactivity in Organic Chemistry